-- Understanding the process followed by the Group to determine the amount of accrual of sales returns, rebates, discounts and incentives; - Assessing the accounting policies of the Group regarding accounting for sales returns, rebates, discounts and incentives as against the criteria given in the accounting standards; - Testing the Group's key internal controls related to the development of assumption of expected returns based on experience, of level of customer wise claims for rebates, discounts, incentives and related accruals; - Testing the Group's process and key internal controls over the accrual of sales returns, rebates, discounts and incentives.
+- y the Group to returns, rebates, - Group regarding discounts and n the accounting - Testing the Group's key internal controls related to the development of assumption of expected returns based on experience, of level of customer wise claims for rebates, discounts, incentives and related accruals: - Testing the Group's process and key internal controls over the accrual of sales returns, rebates, discounts and incentives.
 Selecting samples of revenue transactions and marketing circulars.
 Rechecking accrual for rebates, discounts and incentives calculated in accordance with the eligibility criteria mentioned in the marketing circular;